Meadows are one of my favorite places to be, largely because of the lovely milkweed that I often find there.

 This variety is recommended for Zones 3 to 9.

 A. Tuberosa Seeds, available from Eden Brothers

 The aptly named butterfly weed (A. tuberosa) is another colorful variety, with vibrant orange flowers.
-It will grow to a height of 24-36 inches in zones 3-9.
+It will grow to a height of 24 to 36 inches in Zones 3 to 9.

 Most of these companies recommend cold stratifying the seeds before spring planting to further guarantee germination, so order early!
 Otherwise, they’re ready to go if you sow outdoor in the fall.